Bundle up! Why it's so valuable to get kids outside in winter

 Fast forward a few seasons, and I had the same worries about winter.
 “How can the cold season work in an outdoor classroom?”
 And, I am confident that many parents wonder the same thing.
 Even though the temperatures range from Buffalo to Austin, cold is cold, and winter is winter.
 But—I came to find that the winter was just like my rainy day.
 It can be done, and it’s not only delightful, it makes for powerful learning.

 So, in come our rituals.
-In winter Tinkergarten class, we sip from mugs of warm tea (even in L.A.!), go on special hikes, and build cozy shelters.
+In winter Tinkergarten class, we sip from mugs of herbal tea, go on special hikes, and build cozy shelters.
 We savor the chance to experience the winter version of our parks.
 And, we go home rosy-cheeked, refreshed, and so very satisfied.

-We read a lot now about how important it is for kids to take risks, be free range, and push their own limits, but it’s hard to tell how to do that for the under eight crowd.
+We read a lot now about how important it is for kids to take risks and push their own limits, but it’s hard to tell how to do that for the under eight crowd.
 A winter outdoors is a great place to start.
 Little kids are far more resilient than we give them credit for.
 Plus, the chance to push their comfort zone just means more comfort and confidence for them down the road.

 At the end of the day, I want my girls to feel able to handle whatever life hands to them and to see the positive and potential in any situation.
 Outdoor play in the winter time just may the best teaching tool I have to help them develop the ability to adapt and identify the beauty and possibility in every moment.